The Best Dog Costumes Australia -

 Aside from Halloween, there’s no better time to wear costumes than during Christmas.
 Obviously, these costumes are less scary and more warm and festive.
 And is there a better way for Santa to arrive at your home than riding your pooch?

-This costume is designed like a harness.
+This costume is designed like a harness, just like our number two costume pick.
 Therefore, your dog is not dressed from head to toe, which makes this costume rather comfortable to wear.
 It’s made of double-layered acrylic fabric that’s soft to the touch.

-Putting the costume on is a piece of cake.
+Putting the costume on was a piece of cake for me and my pupper.
 It has two straps.
-One goes around the chest, and the other around the neck.
+One went around his chest, and the other around his neck.
 Both have Velcro tape, which makes them very adjustable.
 At the top of this harness-like costume, there’s a quite large but lightweight Santa doll.
 If this costume included reindeer antlers, it would be perfect.

-This specific model is the size XL, but Idepet makes them in different sizes, for dogs whose chest girth ranges anywhere from 28 to 53 cm, so you can probably find the one that fits your pooch.
+This specific model is the size XL, but our team of independent experts appreciated that Idepet makes them in different sizes, for dogs whose chest girth ranges anywhere from 28 to 53 cm, so you can probably find the one that fits your pooch.

 Dog costumes are a thing, and if your pooch happens to like wearing clothes, you’ve got yourself a partner for the next dress-up party.

-If you want your dog to be the talk of the town, a spider outfit by California Costumes is exactly what you need.
+If you want your dog to be the talk of the town, everyone on our panel of independent experts agreed that the spider outfit by California Costumes is exactly what you need.
 It’s high-quality, lightweight and comes in different sizes.
 Alternatively, a jockey rider costume by Zack & Zoey is great for pooches that hate being dressed up.
 Thanks to a D-ring, it can be worn as a harness, and your dog won’t mind wearing it.

 Some dogs don’t like being dressed up, others don’t mind.
 It’s not an unwritten rule, but dogs that were being dressed since they were puppies are more likely to be comfortable wearing a costume than those wearing one for the first time as adults.
 Furthermore, this depends on the costume, and how comfortable it is.